lanwin/esphome_samsung_ac/readme.md

 - **AC Mode Control:** The controller enables you to change the AC mode, giving you control over cooling, heating, or other operational modes.

+## Compatibility

+In generel all devices witch have dedicated communication wires (not only power) should work.
+If you want to be safe when buying a new AC, then just as for NASA support.

+### Know to work

+#### NASA

+- AJ080TXJ4KG, AJ026TN1DKG, AR24TXHZAWKNEU, AR09TXFCAWKNEU, AC030KNZDCH/AA (CNH30ZDK), AE090RNYDEG, AE090RXEDEG, AE160JXYDEH/EU

+#### NonNASA

+- RJ100F5HXBA,

+### Dont work

+- AR12BSEAMWKX (no communication wires)

 ## Hardware installation

 An ESPHome compatible device and an RS-485 to (TTL) serial adapter is required to run this project.
 While its possible to run it on an ESP8266 its better to chose an ESP32 since it handles the incoming message stream better (cause it has more CPU power and RAM).

 ### We recommand to use the M5STACK ATOM Lite + M5STACK RS-485 kit

 Its cheap, comes with a tiny case (which can fit inside an indoor unit) and allow directly to use the 12V comming from the V1/V2 lines which some AC units provide.

 1. Purchase the following components and stack them:

    - **M5STACK ATOM Lite** - [Aliexpress](https://a.aliexpress.com/_mO88aeK), [M5STACK store](https://shop.m5stack.com/products/atom-lite-esp32-development-kit), [documentation](https://docs.m5stack.com/en/core/ATOM%20Lite)
    - **M5STACK ATOM RS-485 Base** - [Aliexpress](https://a.aliexpress.com/_mLhOZQA), [M5STACK store](https://shop.m5stack.com/products/atomic-rs485-base), [documentation](https://docs.m5stack.com/en/atom/atomic485)